Free Printable: Low Carb & Keto Food List

 -

-In a medium saucepan over medium-low, stir together the remaining heavy cream, powdered sweetener, cocoa powder and sea salt.
-Heat, whisking constantly, for about 5 minutes, until the mixture is smooth and bubbling near the edges.
+In a medium saucepan over medium-low heat, stir together the remaining heavy cream, powdered sweetener, cocoa powder and sea salt.
+Heat, whisking constantly, for about 5 minutes, until the mixture is smooth and starting to bubble.
+Don't let it boil.

 -